Tesla or Edison?

 Clearly there is only one winner… and that is you, the language learner!

-You have access to two of the most technologically-advanced language learning systems developed by folks who love what they are doing and who have learners’ interests at heart.
+You have access to two (three, if you count FluentU!) of the most technologically-advanced language learning systems developed by folks who love what they are doing and who have learners’ interests at heart.

 For instance, if you want to learn vocab, maybe you can start with Memrise to get the ball rolling, and when you want to graduate to sentence structure and grammar, you can opt for Duolingo.
 (You can take Duolingo’s placement exam and skip to the later lessons.)